-To connect external processors, synthesisers or keyboards see Connecting Line-Level Devices [37].
+To connect external processors, synthesisers or keyboards see Connecting Line-Level Devices [35].

 - Connect instruments such as guitars, bass, electro-acoustic guitars and other instruments with pickups to Input 1 or 2 the 6.35mm jack input on the front panel.
 When you connect an instrument use a 6.35mm to 6.35mm TS mono jack cable and set the input to 'instrument' using the Inst button. - Connect your headphones (e.g. the Scarlett SH-450 headphones) via a 6.35mm jack to the headphone output.
 You must use a 6.35mm TRS jack connector to connect your headphones.
 If your headphone jack connector is smaller you need a headphone jack adaptor. - 3.
-Connect a microphone (e.g. the CM25 MkIII) to Input 1 or 2 using an XLR to XLR cable.
-You must connect a microphone via an XLR cable, other microphones may not work, or you may have problems.
-Enable 48V if your microphone needs it. - Connect monitor speakers (also called Monitors) to Outputs R and L (right and left).
+Connect the Scarlett to your computer using a USB cable. - 4.
+Connect monitor speakers (also called Monitors) to Outputs R and L (right and left).
 Use 6.35mm balanced TRS jack cables to connect monitors.
 If your monitors have different connections please see the monitor's user guide.